|

-Aglaonema or Chinese evergreen plant is a popular indoor flowering plant that grows wild in rainforests of Thailand, Malaysia, and Indonesia.
-In rainforests these plants grow beneath the leaf canopy.
-That means in natural space it receives indirect sunlight.
+Aglaonema, or Chinese evergreen, is a popular low-maintenance, easy to care indoor flowering plant that naturally grows in the rainforests of Thailand, Malaysia, and Indonesia.
+In rainforests, these plants grow beneath the leaf canopy, which means they in wild they receive indirect sunlight.

-However, gardeners & plant enthusiast love this plant mainly because of the beauty of its leaves.
-Leaf colour varies from silver, yellow, red to green in colour with beautiful markings on them.
+However, gardeners and plant enthusiasts love this plant mainly because of the beauty of its leaves.
+Leaf color varies from silver, yellow, and red to green, with beautiful markings on them.

 According to NASA, this famous houseplant can filter air toxins such as formaldehyde and benzene.
 Moreover, caring for this indoor plant is also easy.
-You can keep them in your bedroom, office, or even study room.
+You can keep it in your bedroom, office, or even study room.
+Here is a complete guide to aglaonema care.

 Aglaonema Care Guide